 - Albert Camus contre la peine de mort.
 Paris: Éditions Gallimard, 2011.

 - “Staging the Limit: Albert Camus’s Just Assassins and the Il/legitimacy of Terrorism.”
-Critical Concepts of Terrorism.
+Terrorism and Literature.
 Ed.
 Peter Herman.
-Cambridge: Cambridge University Press, forthcoming.
+Cambridge: Cambridge University Press, 2018.
+263-282.

 - “La Misère au quotidien.
 Camus et la Kabylie.”
 Camus au quotidien.
 Eds.
 André Benhaïm and Aymeric Glacet.
 Lille : Presses Universitaires du Septentrion, 2013.
 101-119.